The time I was brave

 We tend to associate bravery with heroic deeds or life-threatening situations.
-People who battle cancer, or firefighters who risk their own lives to save others are undoubtedly brave.
 Yet there’s a lot to be said for small, everyday acts of bravery.
 Whether it’s speaking up in a meeting or just saying ‘no’ to someone.

 In a work context, being brave often means speaking out about something.
 Usually if you don’t agree with it, or you’re certain there’s a better way to do things.
 As a leadership coach, I often work with my clients on being brave at work, and supporting them to make the shift from hiding away who they really are …to showing up as their real self, expressing what they really think and feel, and standing by what they believe in.